isomerpages/nparks-gardening/_learn-more-about-gardening/Plants.md

 	<br>
 </div>

-<a href="/digital-tools/plant-search/" class="plantsearch">Click here to use our Plant Suggester if you have no clue what is suitable for your garden!</a>
+<p>If you are not sure what plants are suitable for your garden space, you may use our <a href="/digital-tools/plant-search/">Plant Suggester</a> here.</p>

-<p>Can't find the plants that you are looking for?
+<p>Still can't find the plants that you are looking for?
 Visit <a href="https://www.nparks.gov.sg/florafaunaweb">NPark's Flora and Fauna Web</a> here!</p>